Here’s What You Can Do to Get Financial Help for Veterans

 Even though there are government programs and charities which provide aid for veterans, you personally can make a positive impact too.
 If you know a veteran who is in need of financial assistance – whether they’re reaching out after a setback or because they’re reaching for a dream – you can start a crowdfunding fundraiser on their behalf.
 Or you can simply raise money for your favourite charity for veterans.

 Be of service to a veteran

 Whether you decide to crowdfund for one of these organisations or raise funds directly for a veteran friend or family member, we’re here to help you provide emergency financial assistance for veterans.
-People use our free crowdfunding platform to raise money for veterans every day.
+People use our crowdfunding platform to raise money for veterans every day.